dbcollection/dbcollection/roadmap.md

 - Create a converter to convert a set or entire dataset in order to be able to work with sklearn in a seamless way
 - Some methods from MS COCO so that the api is not needed anymore
 - Wrappers for Java, Julia, R, Ruby, Scala (these seem enough for now, maybe one day even C/C++)
-- Quarterly versioning scheme (bump the version at fixed periods of time)
+- Quicker versioning scheme (bump the version at fixed periods of time)

 Things that **definitely** should have: